 How long does bonding material last?

-Typically, bonding material lasts from 3 to about 10 years before it needs to be touched up or replaced, depending on the amount of bonding was used, and your oral habits.
+Typically, bonding material lasts from 3 to about 10 years before it needs to be touched up or replaced.
+This can depend on the amount of bonding was used, and your oral habits.
 If you want a more long-lasting solution, Dr. Hoard may recommend porcelain veneers or dental crowns to reinforce your tooth and restore proper function for a longer period of time.

 Is tooth bonding permanent?